 In these statements, “session” is a connection to the database and “new_data” is a python dictionary returned from the web page, which contains the data to be inserted.

 The Cassandra “batch” statements “guarantee that if any part of the batch succeeds, all of it will, no other transactional enforcement is done at the batch level.
 For example, there is no batch isolation.
 Clients are able to read the first updated rows from the batch, while other rows are still being updated on the server.
-However, transactional row updates within a single row are isolated: a partial row update cannot be read.
+However, transactional row updates within a single row are isolated: a partial row update cannot be read” [Cassandra Batch].

-However, there is one failure scenario that the classic batch design does not address: if the coordinator itself fails mid-batch, you could end up with partially applied batches.”.
+“However, there is one failure scenario that the classic batch design does not address: if the coordinator itself fails mid-batch, you could end up with partially applied batches.”
+[Cassandra Atomic].
 “Although an atomic batch guarantees that if any part of the batch succeeds, all of it will, no other transactional enforcement is done at the batch level.
 For example, there is no batch isolation.
 Clients are able to read the first updated rows from the batch, while other rows are still being updated on the server.
-However, transactional row updates within a single row are isolated: a partial row update cannot be read”
+However, transactional row updates within a single row are isolated: a partial row update cannot be read” [Cassandra Isolation].

 Brief memo about why this isolation support is so dangerous is required.